Table of Contents

 - How do you take pictures of earrings in a lightbox?

-Unless you’re a professional photographer, you already knew how challenging jewelry photography is by now.
+Unless you’re a professional photographer, you already know how challenging jewelry photography is by now.
 Jewelry pieces have physical properties that are not present in common commercial products, making them one of the most, if not the most, difficult objects to photograph.
 The not-so-secret key, however, is in the lighting.
 In this guide, we’ll let you in on the best light box for jewelry photography so you can finally focus on selling and less on the photography struggles.

 Numerous factors contribute to professional-looking photos but none is more important than the light.
 It determines the tone, mood, brightness, and darkness of your photos; hence, controlling and manipulating light correctly is essential in your endeavor.
 We always say that not all jewelers are professional photographers so we tried to simplify the photography process as much as possible, so simple that we eliminated all other jewelry photography processes and left you with nothing to do but click.
 But before we get into that, let’s learn more about the light box for jewelry photography.